 - Bottled water (1 gallon per person per day; three-day supply ideal)

-- Cellular phone (with non electrical charger, such as a car charger or AAA battery pack)
+- Cellular phone and/or a portable amateur radio (with non electrical charger, such as a car charger, solar panel, or AAA battery pack)

 - Clothing and underwear

 - Important Documents (driver’s license, passport, birth certificate, etc.) in a waterproof container